-We design, develop and manufacture directly or through out-sourced manufacturing Lithium Ionbatteries for the materials handling electric vehicles and other electric transportation applications, as well for electric stationary storage and other battery markets.
+Electrovaya Inc. designs, develops and manufactures directly or through out-sourced manufacturing Lithium Ion batteries for materials handling electric vehicles and other electric transportation applications, as well for electric stationary storage and other battery markets.
 Our main businesses include:

 - (a) Lithium Ion Battery systems to power Material Handling Electric Vehicles (MHEV) including fork-lifts as well as accessories such as battery chargers to charge the batteries: - (b) Lithium Ion Batteries for other transportation applications; - (c) industrial and residential products for energy storage;